thomasdefise/OSCP_Resources/Enumeration/Linux101.md

     &rarr; curl -s --user ';PASSWORD' <http://IP/squid-internal-mgr/menu> | grep -v "disabled" &rarr; curl -s --user ';PASSWORD' <http://IP/squid-internal-mgr/fqdncache>
   - Addtional information about the subnet

+- **/boot/grub/menu.lst**: Old name of the GRUB configuration file.
+In some environments, such as kiosks, it may be appropriate to lock down the boot loader to require authentication before performing certain operations.
+  &rarr; The *password* and *password_pbkdf2* commands can be used to define users, each of which has an associated password.
+(More info [Here](https://www.gnu.org/software/grub/manual/grub/grub.html#Authentication-and-authorisation))
+- **/boot/grub/grub.cfg**: GRUB configuration file.
+- **/boot/grub2/user.cfg**:
+   &rarr; Hashcat mode 7200

 [Mimipenguin](https://github.com/huntergregal/mimipenguin) is a tool used to dump the login password from the current linux desktop user.
 Mimipenguin requires root permissions.